Netherlands Armed Forces: Royal Netherlands Army

-Royal Netherlands Air Force
+Royal Netherlands Air and Space Force

-The Royal Netherlands Air Force (Koninklijke Luchtmacht) is the military aviation branch of the Netherlands Armed Forces and is led by the Commander of the Royal Netherlands Air Force (Commandant Lucht-en Ruimtestrijdkrachten).
-The Air Force operates a diverse fleet of fixed-wing and rotary aircraft, in addition to operating and maintaining multiple airbases.
-Moreover, Air Force personnel contributes to the Joint Ground-based Air Defence Command by operating various air-defence systems while other units are dedicated to force protection.
-The Air Force operates modern fighter aircraft, such as the F-16 Fighting Falcon and F-35 Lightning II, tankers, transports, helicopters, unmanned aerial vehicles, and various types of training aircraft.
+The Royal Netherlands Air and Space Force (Koninklijke Luchtmacht) is the military aviation and space warfare branch of the Netherlands Armed Forces and is led by the Commander of the Royal Netherlands Air and Space Force (Commandant Lucht-en Ruimtestrijdkrachten).
+The Air and Space Force operates a diverse fleet of fixed-wing and rotary aircraft, in addition to operating and maintaining multiple airbases.
+Moreover, Air and Space Force personnel contributes to the Joint Ground-based Air Defence Command by operating various air-defence systems while other units are dedicated to force protection.
+The Air and Space Force operates modern fighter aircraft, such as the F-16 Fighting Falcon and F-35 Lightning II, tankers, transports, helicopters, unmanned aerial vehicles, and various types of training aircraft.
+Until 2025, the Royal Netherlands Air and Space Force was called the Royal Netherlands Air Force.

 Royal Netherlands Marechaussee

 The Royal Netherlands Marechaussee (Koninklijke Marechaussee) is a gendarmerie force which performs both military and civilian police duties.
 In addition to the military police duties, the Marechaussee has a wide variety of duties and responsibilities.
 This includes guarding the national borders and airports, fighting illegal immigration and transnational crime and guarding the royal palaces.

-The Marechaussee was established as one of the separate Armed Forces in 1998; before then the Marechaussee was organised as one of the arms within the Army.
+The Marechaussee was established as one of the separate Armed Forces in 1998; before then the Marechaussee was organized as one of the arms within the Army.

 While the Royal Netherlands Marechaussee operates under the jurisdiction of the Ministry of Defence, the branch often performs duties delegated by the Ministry of Justice and Security and the Ministry of the Interior and Kingdom Relations.
 Moreover, several brigades of the Marechaussee are permanently stationed in the Dutch Caribbean.